briangeis/cisco-enterprise-network/README.md

 ### C. License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
-A copy of the license is available in the `LICENSE` file.

----